redis/docs/content/develop/interact/programmability/triggers-and-functions/Quick_Start_RI.md

 redis.registerKeySpaceTrigger('addLastUpdated', 'fellowship:', addLastUpdatedField);"
 ```

-Update the existing library as before and then, using the RedisInsight console, add a new hash with the required prefix to trigger the function.
+Update the existing library as before and then, using the Redis Insight console, add a new hash with the required prefix to trigger the function.

 ```Shell
 > HSET fellowship:1 name "Frodo Baggins" title "The One Ring Bearer"